Hashmire/Analysis_Tools/documentation/dashboard_usage.md

 ## 🔄 Automated Updates

-The dashboard is **automatically integrated** into the main CVE analysis workflow:
+The dashboard integrates automatically with all Analysis Tools workflows:

-- **At startup**: Dashboard created immediately with initial/existing data
+- **At startup**: Dashboard initialized with run data
-- **Every 100 CVEs**: Dashboard JSON data is updated silently in the background
-- **Real-time monitoring**: Open the HTML dashboard to watch progress live
+- **Real-time monitoring**: Open dashboards to watch progress live
 - **At completion**: Final dashboard update with complete results
-- **Zero configuration**: Works out of the box with existing CVE analysis runs
+- **Run isolation**: Each run maintains separate dashboard data

 **Benefits:**

-- 📊 **Immediate feedback**: Dashboard available as soon as CVE processing starts
+- 📊 **Immediate feedback**: Dashboard available as soon as processing starts
 - 📈 **Live updates**: Watch progress in real-time
 - 🚀 **No setup required**: Automatic integration with zero configuration
-- 💾 **Works offline**: Local dashboard requires no web server
+- 💾 **Run isolation**: Complete separation of run data
+- 🔍 **Historical analysis**: Access any previous run's dashboard data

 ## 🎯 Use Cases